 If you are going to attach it to a player on your team make sure you let them know what is going on first.
 Allow them an opportunity to object before making them your zombie bait.

 If it is round twelve or higher then I will consider throwing it on an opponent.
-First I will make sure the round is not almost over, and then I will find an player that is likely to go down.
+First I will make sure the round is not almost over, and then I will find a player that is likely to go down.
 I will let my team know my plan and ask them not to kill any zombies.
-Instead we will all run our trains at the tainted player.
+Instead, we will all run our trains at the tainted player.

 Survive A Steak:

-If you find yourself on the receiving end of a steak during a high round there are ways to increase your chance of survival.
+If you find yourself on the receiving end of a steak during a high round, there are ways to increase your chance of survival.
 First, don't panic.
 Running around blindly has the same effect as running around when you are on fire, you are just going to make it worse.

 Instead, move towards the best player on your team.
 Let them know you have been hit by the steak.
 This will allow them to help keep the zombies off of you.
 Try to keep a line of zombies behind you.
 The other team should not be shooting, so you can get a very large train.
-Run into your opponents camping area as soon as the steak starts to wear off.
+Run into your opponent's camping area as soon as the steak starts to wear off.
 As soon as it wears off the zombies will go after them and you, so try to keep one of them between you and the zombie.

-Grief Tip 6: Bring opponents down in mid rounds
+Grief Tip 6: Bring Opponents Down in Mid-Rounds

 Don't wait until the rounds are very high to attack the other team.
 When the rounds get high it becomes difficult to trap them without trapping yourself.
 I will start to attack between round 12 and 17, depending on the skill of the other team.